jardimdanificado/pixibruter/README.md

 ## Types

-- `#constant` = args that starts with #, take a look src/ffi.pixi to check avaliable constants, constants are stored in "constants"

 - `$variable` = args that starts with $, can be anything, variables are stored in "variables"

-- `@callback` = args that starts with @, default functions, those can only be defined before compiling and must be written in pixilang, all the functions avaliable are also avaliable as callback and they are stored under "functions"

-- `!procedure` = args that starts with !, are always arrays of strings(array of INT8), procedures are pre-parsed brut scripts usually loaded from a file, procedures are stored in "procedures".

 - `number` = args that starts with 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 or -